 - show courtesy to my fellow students, all staff, and any visitor to the Academy.
-I should stand back for adults at doorways, holding the door open if possible, and greet all adults by wishing them 'good morning' or 'good afternoon'. - follow the instructions of, and obey, all members of staff without argument, straight away.
-If I feel I have been unfairly treated then I should either speak to the teacher or another member of staff, at a convenient time: - be honest at all times, including when a disciplinary matter is being investigated; - · respect other individuals' personal space.
+I should stand back for adults at doorways, holding the door open if possible, and greet all adults by wishing them 'good morning' or 'good afternoon'; - be polite, formal and respectful in all my responses to staff.
+I must never use colloquial and/or offensive language; answer back; interrupt; roll my eyes; kiss my teeth; or demonstrate any behaviours that are perceived as rude or disrespectful; - follow the instructions of, and obey, all members of staff without argument, straight away.
+If I feel I have been unfairly treated then I should either speak to the teacher or another member of staff, at a later convenient time; - be honest at all times, including when a disciplinary matter is being investigated; - respect other individuals' personal space.
 Deliberate or careless physical contact is not allowed; - value diversity, tolerance, inclusion, and individuality.
-Bullying and harassment of any description, particularly in relation to disability, ethnicity, gender, religion and sexual orientation, whether on site, off site, or online is unacceptable: - treat students of both the same and opposite sex respectfully.
+Bullying, harassment, and unkindness of any description, particularly in relation to disability, ethnicity, gender, religion and sexual orientation, whether on site, off site, or online is unacceptable; - treat students of both the same and opposite sex respectfully.
 I will not objectify other students, make inappropriate comments towards them, make them feel pressured or uncomfortable or demonstrate any behaviours that could constitute sexual harassment; - be focused and attentive in all my lessons.
 I must never disrupt the learning for other students; - complete my class work and homework to the very best of my ability.
-Work must always be my own and I must never copy work from fellow students or plagiarise written work from other sources; - bring my Student Planner and other essential equipment to the Academy every day, including everything listed on page 15; - follow the Academy Uniform and Appearance Policy; - only be absent for a genuine reason and bring a note from my parent/carer on the first day I return to the Academy to explain the absence; - arrive punctually to the Academy and all my lessons.
-I must not stop between lessons to visit the toilets or go to the Attendance Welfare Officer, unless I have permission, nor go to see any other member of staff without prior permission; - attend all lessons on my timetable and any additional classes to support learning, as and when directed: - · attend all detentions and appointments set by a member of staff; - be sensible around the Academy and not talk, shout or run in the corridors, or in stairwells, or when moving between buildings; - take great care not to interfere with other people's property and always treat it with respect.
-I must never borrow or exchange items with other students; - leave rooms and areas in a tidy state; - respect the building and Academy grounds by always using litter bins, remembering that graffiti is forbidden.
-If I see any graffiti, I must report it to a member of staff immediately; - not stop to look over the balconies, it is imperative that nothing is thrown to another student at a different level; - only consume food and drink in the Dining Hall, at break and lunch times, and behave in an orderly manner in the Dining Hall.
-Never take food into the playground, only water may be consumed in the playground; - · have respect for the Academy's neighbours and be helpful and considerate in the local community; - travel directly to and from the academy by my quickest route and never congregate in the local area.
-I must not enter shops on the way to or from the Academy and/or when I am wearing the Academy Uniform. - not carry equipment or any other items other than tissues, in any of my pockets other than one black pen in my inside blazer pocket; - always, with the exception of tissues and one black pen (in my inside blazer pocket), carry all possessions inside my school bag and not in my pockets.
-I must not leave items in my hands when travelling between lessons, in the playground or on my way to or from the Academy; - be a positive member of the Academy community and a role model for other students.
+Work must always be my own and I must never copy work from fellow students or plagiarise written work from other sources; - bring my Student Planner and other essential equipment, as listed in the Student Planner, to the Academy every day; - follow the academy's uniform and appearance expectations; - only be absent for a genuine reason and bring a note from my parent/carer on the first day I return to the Academy to explain the absence; - arrive punctually to the Academy and all my lessons.
+I must not stop between lessons to visit the toilets or go to the Attendance Welfare Officer, unless I have permission, nor go to see any other member of staff without prior permission; - attend all lessons on my timetable and any additional classes to support learning, as and when directed; - attend all detentions and appointments set by a member of staff; - be sensible around the Academy and not talk, shout or run in the corridors, or in stairwells, or when moving between buildings;

-Title: Behaviour Policy Last Reviewed: June 2020 Written by: MT and SW Next Review: August 2020
+Title: Behaviour Policy Last Reviewed: August 2024 Written by: Principal and VP Pastoral Next Governing Body Review: Following significant change